TanguyAndreani/dragonruby-install/README.md

 [DragonRuby](https://dragonruby.itch.io)

-Remember that you can download the engine for free under certain conditions which you probably match if you happend to be a student.
+Remember that you can download the engine for free under certain conditions which you probably match if you happen to be a student.

 ## How to run games from sources?

 First you have to download DragonRuby.
 Then you should have access to an archive named like `dragonruby-gtk-linux-amd64.zip`.

-When you unzip this archive, you get this folder:
+When you unzip this archive, you get this folder (or at least something similar):

 ```
 ls -la dragonruby-linux-amd64/